 Headquartered in Greenwood, Delaware, Discover Bank is an internet bank with no brick-and-mortar branches.
 To qualify to open an account of any kind with Discover Bank,

 each Account owner must be a U.S. citizen or other U.S. person, be at least 18 years old, have a valid Taxpayer Identification Number, have a valid physical U.S. address and provide an electronic consent and signature.

 Applying for the Discover Savings Account must done online or by phone (1-800-347-7000).
-If you’re an AAII member, make sure to use Discover Bank’s webpages specifically set up for these organizations.
+If you’re an AAII member, make sure to use Discover Bank’s web page specifically set up for this organization.

 Discover Bank has an overall health grade of "A" at DepositAccounts.com, with a Texas ratio of 6.65% (excellent) based on September 30, 2017 data.
 In the past year, Discover Bank has increased its total non-brokered deposits by $3.48 billion, an excellent annual growth rate of 10.51%.
 Please refer to our financial overview of Discover Bank (FDIC Certificate # 5649) for more details.

 As one of the largest financial services firm in the country, Discover Bank traces its roots back to the Greenwood Trust Company, which was established in 1911.
 Discover Bank came into being following the purchase of the Greenwood Trust Company in 2000.
 Today, Discover Bank has assets in excess of $96 billion.